railwayapp/docs/src/docs/develop/variables.md

 ## Service Discovery

-On the Railway platform, services don't yet communicate via a Private Network.
-The team is working on: [Private Networking](https://feedback.railway.app/feature-requests/p/internal-networking).
-In the short term, you can reference other services via their public URL via a variable.
-You can use `RAILWAY_SERVICE_{ServiceName}_URL` to get the public URL of a service.
-For example, if you have a service named `Backend API`, you can reference it via `RAILWAY_SERVICE_BACKEND_API_URL` to get the public domain of the service.
+You can reference other services' public URL via a service variable.
+Use `RAILWAY_SERVICE_{ServiceName}_URL` to get the public URL of a service within your project.
+For example, if you have a service named `Backend API`, you can reference it from another service by using `RAILWAY_SERVICE_BACKEND_API_URL`.